-English Language and Literature majors who have a minor in Secondary Education must complete at least 39 credit hours within the program, with a grade of "C" or better, including: LITR 100 (3); the American Literature Sequence, LITR 255/256 (6); two additional courses designated pre-1800 by the Department (6); two additional courses designated post-1800 by the Department (6); LITR 307 (3), LITR 322 (3), LITR 352(3), one "diversity" LITR course designated by the department and LITR 399 (3).
-Of the 39 program credit house for these majors, 21 must at the 300 level.
-LITR 100 is the Prerequisite: for most 300-level courses.
-Through working with advisors, majors will be guided through the selection of courses both within and outside other program in order to plan a program of study in their individual educational and career goals.
+English Language and Literature majors pursuing a minor in Secondary Education must complete at least 39 credit hours within the program, with a grade of "C" or better, including: LITR 100 (3); the American Literature sequence, LITR 255/256 (6); two additional courses designated pre-1800 by the Department (6); two additional courses designated post-1800 by the Department (6); LITR 307 (3); LITR 322 (3); LITR 352(3); one "diversity" LITR course, as designated by the department; and LITR 399 (3).
+Of the 39 program credit hours for these majors, 21 must be at the 300 level.
+LITR 100 is the prerequisite for most 300-level courses.
+English Language and Literature majors are also required to demonstrate proficiency in a second language by completing at least one language course at the 202 level or higher.

+All majors will work with advisors to select courses both within and outside the program in order to develop a course of study that meets their individual educational and career goals.